AdaCore/ada-spark-rfcs/considered/rfc-finally.md

 ### New keyword vs. existing keywords

-So far, the ARG has been very careful in not introducing new keywords gratuitously, if an existing keyword, or combination thereof, could be deemed "good enough".
-We've decided to break precedent here, evaluating that this strategy is not as useful today as it once was:
+The current version of the RFC introduces a new keyword, which has pros & cons.

+If we want to use only existing keywords:

+* A proposed alternative was `end with`, but `end ...` is generally used to finish a block defining an entity in Ada, which makes it confusing.

+* Another proposed alternative was `at end`, which seems workable.

+Pros for using a new keyword:

-1. We have a very low migration cost, in this particular case, because naming a variable `Finally` is very unlikely, unlike, for example, `Interface` back when Ada 95 was designed (We didn't find an occurence in any codebase we have access to).
+* We have a very low migration cost, in this particular case, because naming a variable `Finally` is very unlikely.
+We didn't find an occurence in any codebase we have access to.

-2. If we deem it necessary we can probably parse it as a reserved word, allowing its use as an entity name.

-2. `finally` being the keyword used in virtually every other language makes it very easy to discover/recognize, and is also one less thing to learn/remember for every multi-lingual programmer.
-That in itself was an important argument in the choice done in this RFC.
+* `finally` being the keyword used in other languages makes it very easy to discover/recognize, and is also one less thing to learn/remember for every multi-lingual programmer.

-3. A proposed alternative was `end with`, but `end ...` is generally used to finish a block defining an entity in Ada, which makes it confusing.

-4. We don't have a lot of people migrating language versions, by virtue of our market, and those who migrate are OK to dedicate some resources to migrating, so we already decided a while back that we're not completely against breaking things, if it makes sense.
+* We don't have a lot of people migrating language versions and those who migrate are OK to dedicate some resources to migrating, so we already decided a while back that we're not completely against breaking things, if it makes sense.

+* Very easy to do an automatic migrator if needed.

+Cons:

+* One more keyword in Ada which already has more than fifty

+* It might be annoying for some people to have to change their code

 ## Prior art